-State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions Penalties Private Cause of Action Maryland S.B.
+State and Bill Number Data and consumers protected/Definition of Breach Covered entities Notice Procedures/ Timing/Exemptions Encryption Safe Harbor General & Preemption Other provisions/Notice to Regulator Penalties Private Cause of Action Maryland S.B.
 486 Md.
 Code, Com.
 Law § 14-3501 et seq.
 Personal information of Maryland residents, including an individual Taxpayer Identification Number.
 Security Breach: The unauthorized acquisition of computerized data that compromises the security, confidentiality or integrity of the Pl.
 Good-faith acquisition, release or use by employee acting on behalf of entity is not breach if Pl is not used or subject to further unauthorized disclosure to another person Any business that owns or licenses personal information of an individual residing in Maryland, and any business that uses a nonaffiliated third party as a service provider to perform services for the business and discloses personal information about an individual residing in Maryland under a written contract with the third party must require by contract that the third party implement and maintain reasonable security procedures and practices.
 Notice shall be given as soon as reasonably practicable after the business discovers or is notified of the breach of the security of a system, unless a law enforcement agency determines that the notification will impede a criminal investigation or jeopardize homeland or national security, or to determine the scope of the breach of the security of a system, identify the individuals affected, or restore the integrity of the system.
 Notice may be given by written notice, by electronic mail if the individual has expressly consented to receive electronic notice; or the business conducts its business primarily through the Internet, by telephonic notice, or by substitute notice by means prescribed in the statute allowed in the case of very large breaches.
 Specific notice content requirement: Notice must include a description of the categories of information breached, contact information for the Attorney General, Federal Trade Commission, and Credit Reporting Agencies.
-Prior to giving the notification required this section a business shall provide notice of a breach of the security of a system to the Office of the Attorney General.
 Statute applies only to unencrypted personal information acquired by an unauthorized person.
 "Encrypted" means the transformation of data through the use of an algorithmic process into a form in which there is a low probability of assigning meaning without use of a confidential process or key.
 A business that is subject to and in compliance with § 501(b) of the GLBA, § 216 of the federal Fair and Accurate Transactions Act, 15 U.S.C. § 1681w, shall be deemed to be in compliance with the statute.
 PI does not include information disseminated or listed in accordance with HIPAA.
 Statute requires reasonable security procedures and practices that are appropriate to the nature of the personal information owned or licensed and the nature and size of the business and its operations.
 Compliance cannot be waived.
+Prior to giving the notification required by this section a business shall provide notice of a breach of the security of a system to the Office of the Attorney General.
 A violation of the statute implicates Title 13 of the Maryland Code, the Unfair and Deceptive Trade Practices Act.
 Appropriate penalties and damages may be assessed in an enforcement action brought by the Attorney General.
-Yes, consumers may bring actions under Title 13 of the Maryland Code, the Unfair and Deceptive Trade Practices Act. , 2011 - FOR INFORMATIO DOSTON WAS INCOM NEW YORK STANFOR F 100 ANGELES TALUALI O GAN DIEGO LUND S. WWW.MINTERCOM
+Yes, consumers may bring actions under Title 13 of the Maryland Code, the Unfair and Deceptive Trade Practices Act. , 2015 - FOR INFORMATIC , ,